Brian Anderson Player Props: Brewers vs. Astros

 Brian Anderson At The Plate

-- Anderson is hitting .234 with five doubles, a triple, seven home runs and 21 walks.
+- Anderson is hitting .241 with six doubles, a triple, seven home runs and 21 walks.

-- Anderson has an RBI in 14 of 45 games this year, with multiple RBI in six of them.
-He has also driven home three or more of his team's runs in two contests.
+- Anderson has picked up an RBI in 32.6% of his games this season, with two or more RBI in 15.2% of his games.
+He has also produced three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.